CBA Young Lawyers International Program 2015-17

 The Convention on International Interests in Mobile Equipment and the Protocol to the Convention on International Interests in Mobile Equipment on Matters specific to Aircraft Equipment (collectively, the Cape Town Convention) becomes law in Canada on April 1, 2013.

-The CBA’s National Air and Space Law Section has prepared a list of FAQs to help you navigate the implications of the Cape Town Convention.
+The CBA’s CBA Air and Space Law Section has prepared a list of FAQs to help you navigate the implications of the Cape Town Convention.

 Go to FAQs